Public Adoption Bulletin Board

 Before you make the decision to give a cat a home, here are a few basic considerations:

 i) Do you intend to keep your cat strictly indoors?
-Roaming pet cats are the biggest source of complaints and neighbourly disputes in high-rise flats, leading to rounding up by pest control or in some cases, abuse.
+Roaming pet cats are the biggest source of complaints and neighbourly disputes in high-rise flats.
+Such incidents usually leading to rounding up of cats, be they pet cats or community cats, by pest control or in some cases, abuse.

 ii) Do you intend to secure your windows with cat-proof mesh or grills to prevent accidents?
-It only takes a moment of distraction for a cat to fall out of a window.
+It only takes a moment of distraction for a cat to fall out of a window and cats do not have good depth perception.

 A pet is a big responsibility.
 When we make the right decisions, what awaits us are the countless joys of owning a cat.

-How do we ensure that cats go to good homes when we foster?
+FOR FOSTERS: How do we ensure that our foster cats go to good homes?

 Do include the basic adoption criteria in your adoption postings so potential adopters are aware of the requirements of responsible cat owners.
 Posts with no criteria stated will be prompted over email to include at least the following: